-- ✓ BRAs must be recorded. - ✓ BRAs must be formally undertaken and recorded. - ✓ BRAs must estimate the ML/FT/CPF risks faced by its own business and its customers. - ✓ BRA is integral in determining a business risk appetite. - ✓ BRAs must be conducted as soon as "reasonable practicable" after commencement of business and must be kept up to date at least annually or where there is a significant change to the risk factors faced by the operators business.
+- $\checkmark$ BRAs must be recorded. - ✓ BRAs must be formally undertaken and recorded. - $\checkmark~$ BRAs must estimate the ML/FT/CPF risks faced by its own business and its customers. - $\checkmark$ BRA is integral in determining a business risk appetite. - ✓ BRAs must be conducted as soon as "reasonable practicable" after commencement of business and must be kept up to date at least annually or where there is a significant change to the risk factors faced by the operators business, this includes the NRA and any associated documents such as the National Risk Appetite Statement findings.